javierdejuan/backtracking-Tutorial/solving a maze/README.md

 North - North East - East - South East - South - South West - West - North West

 </p>

+Moving to the East, for example, means adding 1 to current column location and so on.
+Next, we have to check if the new candidate position in the Maze is feasable.
+In such case we move on and start the same process until the exit door is reached.

+## Backtracking is your friend!

+'''cpp
+int a = 0;
+'''